kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - That's fine from a garbage collection routine because all of the memory this process was using will **get cleared as part of terminating it**
 - However, if the daemon thread is doing some I/O operation, like writing to a file, then terminating in the middle of that operation could end up corruptting data
 	- If you detach a thread to make it a background task, make sure it won't have any negative side-effects!
+## Quiz
+1. A Java thread can be turned into a daemon thread after it has been started.
+- False
+2. If a daemon thread in Java creates another thread, that child thread will `_____`.
+-   inherit the daemon status of its parent thread
+3. Why would you use daemon threads to handle continuous background tasks?

 ## Data Race
 ### Problem occurs when
 - Two or more concurrent threads access the same memory location